 - Must possess an undergraduate degree with an excellent academic record. - Must be admitted to a graduate program at Troy University. - Must be pursuing a graduate degree in the field to which assigned or in a related field in which the student has substantial background. - 4.
 Must be registered in the Graduate School for at least six graduate semester credit hours during a regular semester or at least six graduate semester credit hours for the summer term.
 An exception to this requirement may be made by the Dean of the Graduate School under the following conditions: - a.
-If a student is classified as a graduate student and is required to take undergraduate courses for the graduate degree, either a minimum of nine undergraduate hours or a minimum of three graduate hours and six undergraduate hours must be taken to qualify for a graduate assistantship. - If a student has made satisfactory progress toward obtaining the graduate degree and needs fewer than six graduate hours to complete the degree, the student may be considered for an assistantship. - 5.
+If a student is classified as a graduate student and is required to take undergraduate courses for the graduate degree, either a minimum of nine undergraduate hours or a minimum of three graduate hours and six undergraduate hours must be taken to qualify for a graduate assistantship. - b.
+If a student has made satisfactory progress toward obtaining the graduate degree and needs fewer than six graduate hours to complete the degree, the student may be considered for an assistantship. - 5.
 When a tuition scholarship is included in the graduate assistantship, this award may impact on the student's eligibility for federal programs of financial assistance.
-Students are responsible for checking with the Financial Aid Office. - International graduate students must be in compliance with all U.S. Citizenship and Immigration Services (USCIS) of the Department of Homeland Security (DHS) requirements. - 7.
-Students who are required to submit Test of English as a Foreign Language (TOEFL) scores as part of their graduate admission requirements must have a score of 550 (or a score of 213 on the computer based test) or higher to be considered.
+Students are responsible for checking with the Financial Aid Office.
+Undergraduate prerequisite courses are not eligible for payment by the graduate out-of-state scholarship. - International graduate students must be in compliance with all U.S. Citizenship and Immigration Services (USCIS) of the Department of Homeland Security (DHS) requirements. - 7.
+Students who are required to submit Test of English as a Foreign Language (TOEFL) scores as part of their graduate admission requirements must have a score of 550 (written test) or a score of 213 (computer-based test) or higher to be considered.
 Additionally, evidence of English language proficiency may be required for some positions.